Expert Recap: Travelling with CIRS

 Choosing Your Destination

-Decide what kind of trip you want to take.
-Are you craving a hot, sun vacation?
+Start with what kind of trip you want to take.
+Are you craving a sunny, beach vacation?
 Look at the climates of your options.
-Check humidity levels and local air quality.
+Check humidity levels, dew point, and local air quality.
 Tropical destinations and older coastal cities automatically carry higher risks.
 This doesn’t mean avoid them, but you will need to prepare accordingly.

 For me, I feel much safer travelling to Mexico than I do to Florida.
 Not because Mexico has lower humidity than Florida; humidity levels in coastal Mexico are not much different than in Florida.
 But the building methods are completely different.

-Most home construction in Mexico is done with concrete, cement, and rebar.
+Most home construction in Mexico is done with with concrete.
 Most home construction in Florida is done via stick framing and drywall.
 Wood + drywall is all the “food” mold needs to grow.
 This makes a stay in Florida riskier than a stay in Mexico.

 CIRS Safe Travel Accommodations